Asymptotic theory for extreme value generalized additive models: Conclusion

-In {\sf R}-package {\sf evgam}, we can also use GAM for the generalized extreme value (GEV) distribution instead of GPD.
-The developments in theoretical results for GAM of GEV regression would be an important topic for further research.
-Such topic can be regarded as the extension of B${\rm\ddot{u}}$cher and Segers (2017), which developed the asymptotic theory for maximum-likelihood estimator of GEV with a non-regression case.
+The motivation for this study derived from an earlier study for which GPD regression with GAM was available in the R package {\sf evgam} provided by Youngman (2022).
+In the {\sf R}-package {\sf evgam}, GAM can also be used for the generalized extreme value (GEV) distribution instead of GPD.
+Development of theoretical results for GAM of GEV regression are anticipated as an important topic for further research.
+Such a topic can be regarded as an extension of work by Smith (1985) and B${\rm\ddot{u}}$cher and Segers (2017), which developed the asymptotic theory for maximum-likelihood estimator of GEV with a non-regression case.